elastic/ece-support-diagnostics/README.md

 -zk-path|--zookeeper-path <zk_path_to_include> #changes the path of the ZK sub-tree to dump (default: /) -zk-excluded|--zookeeper-excluded <excluded_paths> #optional, comma separated list of sub-trees to exclude in the bundle --zookeeper-excluded-insecure <excluded_paths> #optional, comma separated list of sub-trees to exclude in the bundle WARNING: This options remove default filters aimed to avoid secrets and sensitive information leaks
--o|--output-path #Specifies the output directory to dump the diagnostic bundles (default:/tmp)
+--zk-stats|--zookeeper-stats #collects statistics on zookeeper contents and events -o|--output-path #Specifies the output directory to dump the diagnostic bundles (default:/tmp)

 Optional arguments :